kirru2198/Jenkins/7_Continuous_Delivery.md

    - **Maven**:
      - How to use **Maven** for packaging and deploying Java projects (which Jenkins will automate for us).

-If there are specific parts of Git or Jenkins that you’d like to dive deeper into, feel free to ask!

 ---

 ### Important Note: